adriannavu/predictSMSSpam/README.md

   - returns the new .csv file with the new features

-## Use spam.csv to create decision tree in Weka
+## Use spam.csv to Create Decision Tree in Weka
 See Tree View.png

-## Use decision tree to write prediction algorithm
+## Use Decision Tree to Write Prediction Algorithm
 - Convert decision tree to pseudocode
 - Eliminate variable redundancies
 See Classifier Tree Visualizer If_Else Rules.txt

-## Create new .csv file with class predictions
+## Create New .csv file with Class Predictions
 - write_file():
   - returns new csv file with first row written out
 - for every row in spam.csv,